discovery-unicamp/hiaac-m4-experiments/experiments/experiment_executor/README.md

 ## Experiment configuration files

 Each YAML configuration file represents one experiment and has all information to execute it (such as the datasets to be used, the transforms to be applied, and the classification algorithms).
 The executor script (`execute.py`) reads a folder with several experiment configuration files and executes each one sequentially or in parallel.
-Usually, the name of the configuration file is also the experiment id (in the YAML file).
+Usually, the name of the configuration file is also the experiment ID (in the YAML file).

 The `execute.py` script will perform the following steps: